sabroe/Topp-Grind/README.md

 ## Description

-Topp Grind is a collection of utility libraries addressing thr Gradle API.
+Topp Grind is a collection of utility libraries addressing the Gradle API.
 As of now, a collection of one.

 ## Content